David-Lor/VigoBus-TelegramBot/README.md

 - requirements listed in [requirements.txt](requirements.txt)
 - A Telegram bot created with BotFather
     - For Inline mode: enable Inline Mode and set Inline Feedback to 100% on Bot Settings
-- A MongoDB database (for both required API)
+- A MongoDB database (for both required API - and requests log persistence)

 ### Deployment